zsombor-flds/zsombor-flds/README.md

 ### Hi there, I'm Zsombor 👋

-I like things that compute.
 I'm data oriented engineer with a primary interest of:

 * Delivering Data Analytics end-to-end from Ingestion to Data Visualisation
 * Data Intensive Application Development